ABagram/node-red-weather-dashboard/README.md

 - Function nodes for timestamp conversion, dynamic images (i.e. section of `img` link changes based on the weather), case conversion (i.e. lowercase to Title Case), and wind direction calculations.

 > [!WARNING]
-> Free OpenWeatherMap API keys have a limited number of calls per day.
+> Free OpenWeatherMap API keys have a limited number of 60 calls per minute.
+Hourly forecast and daily forecast are unavailable.

 > [!TIP]
 > During the development phase, consider manual reinjection as opposed to reinjection at intervals.

 ## Pre-requisites

+### Node.js
 1. Install the latest LTS version of [Node.js](https://nodejs.org/en/).

+### Node-RED
 2. In command prompt, execute `npm install -g --unsafe-perm node-red`.
 > [!NOTE]
 > `-g` installs Node-RED as a global module.